 Secondly, the RDA’s definitions of racism and offence are very broad and open to being used against the Left and oppressed people themselves.
 One of the things that the law doesn’t theorise explicitly is historical oppression.
 Rather, it sets up universal and eternal principles of “human dignity and equality” in terms of race, divorced of the political and social specificity of racist practices and power structures.
 Given the recent accusations of “anti-semitism” against supporters of the BDS campaign, it seems likely that the RDA is one avenue the Right could use to undermine pro-Palestinian writing and activism.
 Lest people think this is fanciful, one look at what has been happening in Canada regarding official government policy on racial vilification should give pause for thought.

 Thirdly, there’s the question of Left strategy in terms of agency.
 There is a difference between demanding recognition and justice from the state through self-activity, and relying on the state to deliver it from above.
-While there is understandable and widespread support for the complainants, there is also little evidence that the court-centred strategy has been linked to building a serious activist campaign outside the courts.
+While there is understandable and widespread support for the complainants, there is also little evidence that the court-centered strategy has been linked to building a serious activist campaign outside the courts.
 Once again, this is not to rob the complainants of the justice and legality of their claims against Bolt, but it speaks to the weakness of the broader Left in the current conjuncture.
 And it is not to argue that a win in the courts can have no positive impact on struggles on the ground, but that in this case such positive effects come laced with ideological deference to state structures as enablers of recognition and justice.

 Finally, it is odd when people on the Left write of this as if it were something other than a rare and unusual state decision in our favour.
 It will not (and cannot) portend a shift from the state’s general pattern of finding for the oppressors against the oppressed.
 In some senses the relief and euphoria that has greeted the decision is a marker of how isolated it is.
 It is also ironic that while a sickening campaign of oppression against Aboriginal people is being carried out by the Australian state in the Northern Territory, this verdict is seen as something other than a sop thrown to suggest things aren’t so bad after all.
 Any clear view of the situation tells us that even a thousand Bolt verdicts would not salve the rivers of pain being inflicted on Indigenous people by the ruling elite.
 Today.